Spread approximations for forbidden intersections problems: Spread approximations for Ahlswede--Khachatrian

 Then, in terms of Lemma~\ref{lem31}, the families $\s$ and $\ff'$ satisfy all properties guaranteed in Lemma~\ref{lem31} and, moreover, $\s$ is $t$-intersecting. \end{thm}

-We discuss concrete examples of $\aaa$ to which Theorem~\ref{thm3} (and~\ref{thmapproxtrivial}) is applicable in Section~\ref{sec5}. \begin{proof} The only thing we need to verify is the $t$-intersection property.
+We will deduce the Ahlswede--Khachatrian theorem for permutations from this theorem.
+We discuss more examples of $\aaa$ to which Theorem~\ref{thm3} (and~\ref{thmapproxtrivial}) is applicable in Section~\ref{sec5}. \begin{proof} The only thing we need to verify is the $t$-intersection property.
 This proof is analogous to the proof of Lemma~\ref{lemtint}.